 - Are cheaper to develop and maintain

 There’s no point delivering an engaging, technologically advanced chatbot – if it doesn’t actually do anything!
 Your chatbot needs to have a USP to make it attractive to users, and top of the list is a chatbot that makes their lives easier in some way.
-That could be supplying them with instant access to personal data, giving them useful information that enriches their experience (or even makes their day better), or helps them in their work.
+That could be supplying them with instant access to personal data, giving them useful information that enriches their experience (or even makes their day better) or helping them in their work.

 - Think carefully about who will be using your chatbot, and what they want

-- Does it offer a USP?
+- Does it have a USP?

 - How is it better than other chatbots?

-- Decide if you need a chatbot with specific features tailor-made to your target audience
+- Decide if you need a chatbot with specific features tailor-made to your target audience.

 - Carry out some demographic analytics of your current audience (especially if they are using other digital channels to interact with your business or organisation) through a quick questionnaire, online survey, or email marketing campaign.

 The technical aspects of building a chatbot will depend on what type of chatbot you want to develop.
 A purely text-based bot will be much easier to develop than a voice-activated version.

 For any platform, there has to be a set process that the chatbot goes through, so it’s important to develop an ‘intelligent’ platform that:

 - Finds out the goal of the user by asking a series of questions and responding to the answers in a coherent manner